TheTibbie/HomeLab/03-networking/OPNsense/01-preparation/readme.md

 ## Summary

 This section documents the design and staging of VLAN segmentation and baseline firewall policy in OPNsense before managed switching hardware is in place.
-The work is being done in a Proxmox VM so the eventual cutover is a controlled transition — not a live rebuild under pressure.
+The work is being done in a Proxmox VM so the eventual cutover is a controlled transition, not a live rebuild under pressure.

 This is written to demonstrate design intent and operational discipline, not as a deployment tutorial.

+> **Historical note:** This section reflects the original pre-cutover preparation and staging work.
+The OPNsense cutover has since been completed, and the final implementation is documented in `../02-cutover-and-implementation/`.

 ---